rmhsawyer/EC601Homework1/README.md

 I don't use this app in AWS because to export apk file, I need to join apple developer program which charges $100, so I use my EC601 final project emoji app based on Android as auto test homework.

-2. Emoji app test.pdf (auto test based on AWS)
+2.Emoji app test.pdf (auto test based on AWS)

 ## License